fractalysid/SkyMoG/SkyMoG.md

 If the system RAM is 4GB or less you may want to use [Memory Blocks Log](http://www.nexusmods.com/skyrim/mods/50471/?) to find the lowest values for the *Initial Heap Block* and the *ScrapHeapSize*

-Open the Skyrim.ini (from MO) and add these lines:

->[General]
->uExterior Cell Buffer=(X+1)²
->uInterior Cell Buffer=(X+1)²/2
->uGridsToLoad=X

-X must be an odd value greater than 1 (7 is default).
-The greater the value the greater the distance at which objects are loaded, thus more RAM and CPU usage and longer loading times.
-The values for the exterior and interior cell buffers refers to the suggested minimum, so you're free to use greater values.
-If you intend to use a value greater than 13, I suggest the use of [Stable uGridsToLoad](http://www.nexusmods.com/skyrim/mods/41592/?).
-Install this after the unofficial patches.

 ## ENBoost

 The ENB can be set to only use *enbhost.exe* to manage the dynamic memory allocation without applying any graphical effect.
 This is recommended as Skyrim will likely go out of memory with a lot of mods installed.